Hongō, Tokyo

 Hongō (本郷) is a district of Tokyo located in Bunkyō, due north of the Tokyo Imperial Palace and west of Ueno.

 History

 Hongō was a ward of the former city of Tokyo until 1947, when it merged with another ward, Koishikawa, to form the modern Bunkyō.

 Transportation

-Hongō-sanchōme Station (Marunouchi Line and Toei Oedo Line) is in the center of this Ward, which is main station of this ward.
+Hongō-sanchōme Station (Marunouchi Line and Toei Oedo Line) is in the center of this district.
+It is the main station of this district.

 Education

-Hongō is home to the University of Tokyo, Juntendo and Toyo Gakuen Universities.
-There are many schools and universities in this ward and it has been regarded as a school zone since Meiji era.
+Hongō is home to the University of Tokyo, Juntendo University and Toyo Gakuen University.

 Bunkyo Board of Education operates the local public elementary and middle schools.

 Zoned elementary schools for parts of Hongo are: